If downloaded to a device check main site for updates.

 1. Plymouth is the best place to live in the country in terms of good schools, clean air, value and quality of housing and access to sparkling sea...’
 The Guardian’ 2013

 2. The bright young students are making a beeline for Plymouth.
-Plymouth University is the 9th biggest in the UK with over 27,000 students.
+The University of Plymouth is the 9th biggest in the UK with over 27,000 students.

-3. More than 11,000 Plymouth University students are involved in over 60 sports clubs and 110 societies.
+3. More than 11,000 University of Plymouth students are involved in over 60 sports clubs and 110 societies.

 4. Making waves.
-Plymouth University’s Marine Building is home to the most advanced wave tank in the country.
+The University of Plymouth’s Marine Building is home to the most advanced wave tank in the country.

 5. Plymouth has the highest concentration of manufacturing and engineering employment in the whole of the south of England.